Chkili/blue-crab-predation__/README.md

 # Journal of Animal Ecology

-his R scripts come with the following research article:
+These R scripts come with the following research article:

 \*\*“Temperature and salinity jointly shape predation by the invasive blue crab \*Callinectes sapidus\* in the Berre Lagoon (France)”\*\* (\*Chkili et al., submitted to Journal of Animal Ecology\*).